-- production base with the aim of becoming a comprehensive manufacturer of automotive parts that can keep pace with global companies - 1985 Established Nippondenso America, Inc., with which we jointly created our first overseas technical center.
+- 1953 Commenced a technical cooperation agreement with Robert Bosch GmbH.
+Under this agreement, we established a technological and production base with the aim of becoming a comprehensive manufacturer of automotive parts that can keep pace with global companies. - 1985 Established Nippondenso America, Inc., with which we jointly created our first overseas technical center.
 Through this center, we built an optimized structure for the development, production, and supply of local products. - 1991 Established the Fundamental Research Center (currently the Advanced Research and Innovation Center), which conducts R&D on future technologies that cover a wide range of fields - 2014 Completed the establishment of technical centers in seven regions across the globe.
-Through these centers, we have set up a structure to create competitive products that can promptly meet diversifying local needs. - Established the Electrification Innovation Center (EIC), which strengthens our capabilities in the development and production of electric 2020 vehicle components.
-Accelerated R&D activities in the green and peace of mind domains - Received IEEE Corporate Innovation Award in recognition of our development of the QR Code® and our contribution to its global 2022 popularization structure ectual Capita changing times
+Through these centers, we have set up a structure to create competitive products that can promptly meet diversifying local needs. - 2020 Established the Electrification Innovation Center (EIC), which strengthens our capabilities in the development and production of electric vehicle components.
+Accelerated R&D activities in the green and peace of mind domains - 2022 Received IEEE Corporate Innovation Award in recognition of our development of the QR Code® and our contribution to its global popularization